openshift-cs/osdworkshop/OSD4/6-storage.md

 `cat test-pv.txt`

 You should see the text you entered in the UI.
+The whole flow would look like the below:

 ```shell
 $ oc get pods